m3db/m3/docs/troubleshooting/index.md

 The `/debug/dump` API returns a number of helpful debugging outputs.
 Currently, we support the following:

 - CPU profile: determines where a program spends its time while actively consuming CPU cycles (as opposed to while sleeping or waiting for I/O).
+Currently set to take a 5 second profile.
 - Heap profile: reports memory allocation samples; used to monitor current and historical memory usage, and to check for memory leaks.
 - Goroutines profile: reports the stack traces of all current goroutines.
 - Host profile: returns data about the underlying host such as PID, working directory, etc.